Take advantage of our limited time offer. Enter promo code GET30 to save up to 30%. See offer details.

 Haven’t purchased a home yet?
 Or still need to finalize moving details?
 Start here.

 If you have the home but haven’t lined up moving services yet, we’ve got advice for that, too.
-You may be weighing the pros and cons of renting your own moving truck, especially if you don’t have a lot of home goods and furniture to transport.
+For instance, you may be weighing the pros and cons of renting your own moving truck — especially if you don’t have a lot of home goods and furniture to transport.

 A woman installing new window blinds

-We’ll go through each major room of the home and list some essentials, but there are a few basic needs that aren’t as easily categorizable, including:
+If you’re wondering, “What are essential things for a new house?” have no fear.
+We’ll go through each major room of the home and give you a new home essentials list based on each room, but there are a few basic needs that aren’t as easily categorizable, including:

 ___ Cleaning supplies and products